 2021.
 Algorithmic reparation.
 Big Data & Society, 8(2), 20539517211044808.

-We offer an interdisciplinary multidimensional perspective on the future of regulatory frameworks - the Terms-we-Serve-with (TwSw) social, computational, and legal framework.
-Along each dimension, we help technology companies and communities co-design and operationalize critical feminist interventions that help them engage with AI in a way centered on trust, transparency, and human agency.
-Do you want to experiment with the TwSw?
+We offer an interdisciplinary multidimensional proposal - the Terms-we-Serve-with (TwSw) social, computational, and legal framework.
+Along each of its five dimensions, we help technology companies, communities, and policymakers co-design and operationalize critical feminist interventions that help them engage with AI in a way centered on trust, transparency, and human agency.

 Read about our pilot project with the Kwanele startup, using an AI chatbot in the context of gender-based violence prevention.
 They wanted to engage with the TwSw framework in determining ways to incorporate AI in a manner that aligns with their mission, values, and the needs of their users.
 We ran a multi-stakeholder workshop with them and inspired them to leverage the design principles of an early version of the TwSw open source technical tool.
 As a result, they developed what we frame as, critical feminist interventions, for example (1) mechanisms to better engage with their users, helping them understand and navigate potential risks and harms of their use of an AI chatbot and (2) user interface that empowers users to continuously give the developer team improved feedback about potential risks and harms of the AI.
 Ultimately, helping them better serve their users.